tin6150/cloudseed4eta/terraform_svr_gems/README.md

 - create firewall rules (security groups) for common Berkeley IP ranges
 - create a tiny EC2 instance with the above network security

+## Terraform gotchas

+Terraform tends to destroy things, even for small changes.
+A glitch in instance_type could result in a destroy.
+For analytical server that is meant to be stateful, may end up accidentally erasing data on an instance.

+security group update (eg adding IP) hopefully does not destroy the instance data.

 ========================================